openssl/openssl/doc/designs/quic-design/quic-io-arch.md

 (notwithstanding the issues which preclude this noted above) for the purposes of accommodating applications using custom network BIOs in a blocking mode, these applications would still have to completely rework their implementation of those BIOs.
-In any case, it is expected to be very rare that sophisticated applications implementing their own custom BIOs will do so in a blocking mode.
+In any case, it is expected to be comparatively rare that sophisticated applications implementing their own custom BIOs will do so in a blocking mode.

 ### Use of non-blocking I/O